UnitTestBot/UTBotJava/docs/SettingsProperties.md

 This template file is auto-generated on the basis of `UtSettings.kt` doc comments.
 The template file consists of the commented lines, so you can uncomment the line to enable the setting or easily get back to defaults.

-_Idea to be implemented: we can annotate properties in UtSettings.kt as @api to provide the template file with narrow subset of properties._
+_Idea to be implemented: we can annotate properties in UtSettings.kt as @api to provide the template file with a narrow subset of properties._

 Generating `settings.properties` is a part of a Gradle task in IntelliJ IDEA.
 The `settings.properties` file is bundled with the published UnitTestBot plugin as a top-level entry inside the `utbot-intellij-{version}.jar` file.